sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 to change the filetype of the current buffer (useful for when you have a temporary vim instance open and don't want to save the file), use the `setf` command.

+To fix "failed to create python3 virtual environment" in mason when trying to install certain cpp things, try apt installing "python3-venv"